Tramper looking at Mount Ruapehu, Tongariro National Park

 Tongariro's dual World Heritage status recognises the park's important Maori cultural and spiritual associations as well as its outstanding volcanic features.

 Find out about activities you can do in Tongariro National Park.
-One of the best one day treks in the country is the traverse of Mount Tongariro (known as the Tongariro Alpine Crossing).
-It can be done as part of the longer Northern Circuit, one of New Zealand's Great Walks.
+One of the best one day hikes in the country is the Tongariro Alpine Crossing.
+It can also be done as part of the longer Tongariro Northern Circuit, one of New Zealand's Great Walks.

 Find out about accommodation options around Tongariro National Park.